heyjudewalter/Sign-in-with-codepen-penguin-mod-extension./README.md

 Why penguinmod: Cause you can do anything with this i guess its one of the easiest things i guess.
 If you have other questions will you answer them: No i will unfortunately not answer your other questions because (lets keep this a secret idk how to code).

+FUN FACT/S!

+This was orginally created on a chromebook through the linux enviroment.
+This was posted on github on the same chromebook.
+The penguinmod project was ALSO created on the same chromebook The reason why you have to install the project instead of going to a published project on the site is: I cant actually publish the project because i have to publish other projects and rank up THEN i can publish the project.